 Be sure to illustrate exactly who is the product user and what the value proposition is for her.
 A very effective communication tool is to describe a typical use case of the product, highlighting what it is the user gains from the usage (money, time, entertainment, etc.).
 Be sure to provide some evidence of the value proposition either by testimonials or preferably by low churn rates from your existing customer base.
 Moreover, since what you are presenting today is an early version of the product, make sure that you have a coherent product map included in order for the evaluator to gain insight on how that value is going to evolve.

 Analyze how you are planning to monetize your product and how much your company’s revenue potential will be in the next 12–18 months when you plan to raise another round.
 It is also useful to discuss the end game which would be the revenues 5–6 years ahead once you have captured a reasonable % of your market.

 Make charts and stats big and clear and remember to use a font size matching the number of the average age of your potential investors in the room. :p

-Include in the Appendix section the complex product images, detailed descriptions, technical explanations, financial data, and marketing items.
-Let investors dive deeper into that detailed information, should they chose to, and only after they get the basics straight about your startup.
+Include in the Appendix section the complex product images , detailed descriptions, technical explanations, financial data and marketing items.
+Let investors dive deeper to that detailed information, should they chose to, and only after they get the basics straight about your startup.